 Asset allocation describes the share of investments in specific assets.
+Taxonomy-aligned activities are expressed as a share of:

-- turnover
+turnover

 reflecting the

 share of revenue

 from green

 activities of

 investee

 companies

 - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

-- operational expenditure (OpEx) reflecting green operational activities of investee companies.
+operational expenditure (OpEx) reflecting green operational activities of investee companies.

+Enabling activities

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+directly enable other activities to make a substantial contribution to an environmental objective.